 If you enjoy a Pinot Grigio or Savvy B you may might like more of a crisp and lean Chardonnay such as the ones from Chablis.
-These are more acid-driven chardonnays of the unoaked variety meaning they’ve had little to no oak treatment and are typically fermented in a stainless steel tank.
+Fermented in a stainless steel tank means they receive no oak treatment, creating a more acid-driven chardonnay.
 This style of fermentation creates a crisp acidic taste sans the buttery hallmark characteristics of Chardonnay.

 This is where it can get a little expensive.
 Oak barrels vary in price quite dramatically.
 An aged tight grain French oak barrel can be over $2,000 a barrel.
 Typically holding 225 litres to 300 litres, a barrell will yield 300 to 400 bottles tops.
 Of course these can be reused but the amount of oak characters you get from a barrel after the first use changes.